JimHagan/otel-workshop/lab_1-Setting_up_environment.md

 ## That's it
 Well done!
 You've set up a local version of Hipster Shop instrumented with OpenTelemetry.
-It's now time to move on to Part 2 of the workshop: [Debugging a slow trace](https://github.com/Bijesse/otel-workshop/blob/main/Part_2-Debugging-a-slow-trace.md)
+It's now time to move on to lab 2 of the workshop: [Debugging a slow trace](lab_2-Debugging-a-slow-trace.md)